spectrum-health-systems/TingenTransmorger/docs/man/README.md

 - Installation
 - Initial launch
 - Configuration
-- Admin
-- Standard
+- Create the initial database

 # Introduction

-This is the Tingen Transmorger Manual.
+This is the Tingen Transmorger Manual!

 # Installation

 Tingen Transmorger is a stand-along, portable application, so it's not *installed* in the tradtional sense.
 All you need to do is:

 1. Download the latest [release](https://github.com/spectrum-health-systems/TingenTransmorger/releases)
-2. Extract the `TingenTransmorger.exe` file to a location of your choice.
+2. Extract the `TingenTransmorger.exe` file to a location of your choice

 That's it!